 I quickly ramped up on various design methodologies and started owning blocks in the execution cluster (EXE) of Intel core.

 CGPA: 7.3/8 (Second highest).
 Class Topper in 1st, 3rd Semester.
-Studied various relevant subjects like Processor Design, Digital VLSI Circuits, Digital System Design with FPGAs and Embedded System Design.
+Further, I studied various relevant subjects like Processor Design, Digital VLSI Circuits, Digital System Design with FPGAs and Embedded System Design.

 Percentage: 80%.
 University topper in 3rd Semester.
 Studied various relevant subjects like VLSI Design, Microprocessor Design, Digital Electronics.